99230041271/Digital-Forensic/Ex.no-5 Autopsy Report.md

 ### Step-4
 Initial Analysis and Overview:

-- Ingest Progress
+Ingest Progress – Monitor the progress of data ingestion as Autopsy analyzes the selected data source.

-- Explore the Resulting Artifacts
+Explore the Resulting Artifacts – Review the extracted artifacts such as files, emails, web history, and registry entries.

-- Use the Tree Viewer
+Use the Tree Viewer – Navigate through the hierarchical view to examine different categories of evidence efficiently.
 ![(images/step4.png)](https://github.com/Krishnabhargav08/DIGITAL-FORENSICS-LAB-EXERCISES/blob/972f703be7a3d1f082240d8c75b82fb83a26e45c/images/Ex-5%20im4.png)

 ### Step-5